jennifernakinwale/jenniferkin/content/home/featured.md

 weight: 80

 title: Publications
-subtitle: 'Provenance-based Explanations for Machine Learning (ML) Models (Accepted DBML 2023)'
+subtitle: ''

 content:
+  Provenance-based Explanations for Machine Learning (ML) Models (Accepted DBML 2023)
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how many pages you would like to display (0 = all pages)